ApertureLeatherworks/aperture-leatherworks/products.md

 ---

 <div class="product-container">
-  <h1>Our Products</h1>
+  <h1>Our Handmade Leather Products</h1>
-  <p>Explore our handmade leather products designed for style, quality, and durability.</p>
+  <p>Explore our exclusive collection of handcrafted leather goods, made with the finest materials for durability and style.</p>

   <div class="product-grid">
     <div class="product-item">
       <h2>Leather Wallet</h2>
-      <p>Handcrafted from the finest leather, these wallets are built to last and age beautifully over time.</p>
+      <p>Handcrafted from premium leather, this wallet is both sleek and durable.
+Perfect for everyday use.</p>
       <!-- Stripe Buy Button for Leather Wallet -->
       <a href="https://buy.stripe.com/your-wallet-checkout-link" class="stripe-checkout-button">
         Buy Now for £45.00